Up-Mods/LibZoomer/README.md

 # LibZoomer

 A library that allows other mods to create zooms and custom spyglasses easily.
-The currrent supported versions are Minecraft's 1.17 snapshots, since that version introduces spyglasses.
+The current supported version is Minecraft 1.17, since that version introduces spyglasses.

 ## Usage